tush121/Calculator/README.md

 Calculator App
 Welcome to the Calculator App!
 This is a simple calculator that lets you perform basic arithmetic calculations.

-Features
+Features:

 Addition
 Subtraction
 Multiplication
 Division
-How to Use
+How to Use:

 Enter the first number.
 Select the operation (+, -, *, /).
 Enter the second number.
 The result will be displayed.
-Contributing
+Contributing:

 Contributions are welcome!
 If you want to add new features, improve existing ones, or report issues, follow these steps:

 Fork the repository.